 Before Prohibition, the United States beer industry consisted of hundreds of small breweries that brewed full-flavored beers.
 After the end of Prohibition, most domestic brewers shifted production to less flavorful, lighter beers, which use lower-cost ingredients, and can be mass-produced to take advantage of economies of scale in production.
 This shift towards mass-produced beers coincided with consolidation in the beer industry.
-Today, two major brewers, Anheuser-Busch InBev ("AB InBev") and MillerCoors LLC ("MillerCoors"), comprise approximately 90% of all United States domestic beer production, excluding imports.
+Today, two major brewers, Anheuser-Busch InBev ("AB InBev") and MillerCoors LLC ("MillerCoors"), comprise over 85% of all United States domestic beer production, excluding imports.

 The Company's beers are primarily positioned in the Better Beer category of the beer industry, which includes craft (small, independent and traditional) brewers, domestic specialty beers and most imports.
 Better Beers are determined by higher price, quality, image and taste, as compared with regular domestic beers.
-Samuel Adams® is one of the largest brands in the Better Beer category of the United States brewing industry.
-The Company estimates that in 2014 the craft beer category grew approximately 19% and the Better Beer category was up approximately 7%, while the total beer category was essentially flat.
-The Company believes that the Better Beer category is approximately 25% of United States beer consumption by volume.
+Samuel Adams is one of the largest brands in the Better Beer category of the United States brewing industry.
+The Company's Alchemy & Science brands, which include the Traveler Beer Company®, the Angel City Brewery®, the Concrete Beach BreweryTM and the Coney Island® Brewery also compete in the Better Beer category.
+The Company estimates that in 2015 the craft beer category percentage volume growth was in the mid to high teens and the Better Beer category volume growth was approximately 9%, while the total beer category volume was essentially flat.
+The Company believes that the Better Beer category is approximately 27% of United States beer consumption by volume.

-The domestic beer industry, excluding Better Beers, has experienced a decline in shipments over the last ten years.
+The domestic beer industry, excluding Better Beers, has experienced a decline in shipment volume over the last ten years.
 The Company believes that this decline is due to declining alcohol consumption per person in the population, drinkers trading up to drink high quality, more flavorful beers and increased competition from wine and spirits companies.
-During the past forty years, domestic light beers, which are beers with fewer calories than the brewers' traditional beers, have experienced significant growth within the industry and now have a higher market share than traditional beers.

-The Company's Twisted Tea products compete within the flavored malt beverage ("FMB") category of the beer industry.
-The Company believes that the FMB category comprises approximately 4% of United States beer consumption and that the volume comprising the FMB category increased approximately 15% in 2014.
+The Company's Twisted Tea products compete within the flavored malt beverage ("FMB") category of the beer industry (and the Company's Twisted Tea products are included in generic references to the Company's "beers"

+in this report).
+The Company believes that the FMB category comprises approximately 4% of United States beer consumption and that the volume comprising the FMB category was essentially flat in 2015.
 This category is highly competitive due to, among other factors, the presence of large brewers and spirits companies in the category, the advertising of malt-based spirits brands in channels not available to the parent brands and a fast pace of product innovation.

-The Company's Angry Orchard ciders compete within the hard cider category that is treated as part of the beer industry for reporting and regulatory purposes.
-The Company believes that the hard cider category comprises approximately 1% of United States beer consumption and that the volume comprising the hard cider category increased approximately 60% in 2014.
-This category is small but growing and highly competitive and includes large international and domestic competitors as well as many small regional and local hard cider companies.
+The Company's Angry Orchard ciders compete within the hard cider category that has similar characteristics to the beer industry for reporting and regulatory purposes.
+The Company believes that the hard cider category comprises approximately 1% of United States beer consumption and that the volume comprising the hard cider category increased approximately 9% in 2015.
+This category is small and highly competitive and includes large international and domestic competitors, as well as many small regional and local hard cider companies, and has experienced very fast growth over the last five years, although this growth stopped during late 2015.